Published on July 29th, 2018 | by Jason Lane0

 Wouldn’t kill them to put up a statue of Dusty though.
 Just saying.

 If you enjoyed this piece, you may enjoy: “If Those Walls Could Talk” – The Story of THE SPORTATORIUM

 If you have any photos from any of the events written about above that you’d like for us to use in this piece, please get in touch with us by e-mail.
 We will give you full credit!

-Jason Lane is a contributor for ProWrestlingStories.com and part-time writer for Exploitation Nation, Evilspeak Magazine & Grindhouse Purgatory.
+Jason Lane is a contributor for ProWrestlingStories.com and a part-time writer for Exploitation Nation, Evilspeak Magazine and Grindhouse Purgatory.
 He also does commentary for IWA: East Coast Wrestling.
 Jason’s watched wrestling since 1980 and is one of the old school tape traders from back in the day.
-You can get in touch with him by e-mail HERE, or you drop us a line on our Twitter account to let us know what you think of this piece @pws_official.
+You can get in touch with him by e-mail HERE, or you can drop us a line on our Twitter account to let us know what you think of this piece @pws_official.